 We aim to share information with our patients and a copy of this Annual Statement will be published on our practice website.
 We will notify patients of any seasonal outbreaks via a notice board in the waiting room and on our website.

-- Cleaning Specifications, Frequencies and Cleanliness of Equipment; The practice has an environmental cleaning policy for staff to follow.
+The practice has an environmental cleaning policy for staff to follow.
 The policy specifies how to clean all areas, fixtures and fittings and what products to use.
 Cleaning schedules and audits are reviewed and updated on an annual basis.
 Nursing staff clean treatment areas and equipment between patients.
 Personal Protective Equipment policies are in place.
-All the cleaning for our surgeries is now carried out by an external cleaning company (Green Machine Cleaning Company) who claim to work to CQC standards.
+All the cleaning for our surgeries is now carried out by an external cleaning company (Workplace Solutions) who work to CQC standards.

 We attempt to inform our patients about any infection issues, i.e. flu season, on notice boards at the surgery and on our practice website.